dear-github/dear-github/README.md

 - Chris Rebert ([@cvrebert](https://github.com/cvrebert)), a maintainer of Bootstrap
 - Wesley Cho ([@wesleycho](https://github.com/wesleycho)), a maintainer of UI Bootstrap
 - Zeno Rocha ([@zenorocha](https://github.com/zenorocha)), maintainer of Clipboard.js
+- Lucas Nicodemus ([@nicatronTg](https://github.com/nicatronTg)), founder of TShock for Terraria

 **Are you the maintainer of a project on GitHub and want to sign as well?
-Please sign here: http://goo.gl/forms/DtmQnUXNSE**
+Please open a pull request**